SimplGy/simplgy.github.io/blog/_posts/2023-03-22-ui-testing.md

 If you've made it this far, I'm amazed.

+You've learned there's someone out there, presumably a professional Software Developer with (so far) a job, who thinks testing isn't all that it's cracked up to be.

 This probably made you want to drive me out of town at the pointy end of a spear.
 But, funny thing is, I still think I'm right about this.
-Time will tell I supposed.
+Time will tell I suppose.

-If you try it, or know a team who has tried a rigorous approach to maximizing functional code and mindfully focusing testing primarily on that, please let me know how it went or share an article.
+If you try something like this, or know a team who has, please let me know how it went or share an article.

 ---